 A meter pedestal is a freestanding structure that supports service equipment for an underground service.
 If a meter pedestal is called for, it is the customer's responsibility to purchase and install it.
-(Refer to Figure 3-4, Page 32).
-It shall be installed between the home and normal public access, and within 30 feet of the home.
+(Refer to Figure 3-4).
+It shall be installed between the home/building and normal public access, and within 30 feet of the home/building.
+The final location must be approved by CEL.
 The pedestal usually contains the disconnect switch required by the Mass.
 Electrical Code.
-The requirements needed to install the electric conductors from a CEL Pole, handhole, manhole, or pad mounted transformer are contingent upon which service option the customer chooses.
+The requirements needed to install the electric conductors from a CEL Pole, handhole, manhole, or pad-mounteded transformer are contingent upon which service option the customer chooses.